matthewjburton/comfort-airlines/documents/functional-specification.md

 **Location:** comfort-airlines/simulation/aircraft_objects.py
 **Purpose:** Create and store a dictionary of aircraft objects used in the simulation to manage their dynamic information
-**Global Variables:** aircrafts: dictionary containing all of the aircraft objects in the simulation
+**Global Variable:** `aircrafts`: dictionary containing all of the aircraft objects in the simulation

 | Method Name | Purpose | Parameters | Return Values |
 |-------------|---------|------------|---------------|